- Download our Moving to Norway Guide (PDF)

-Expats planning to work in Norway can count themselves lucky.
-In reports such as the annual European Employee Index, Norway is consistently identified as one of the best countries in the world in which to work.
+Expats with a job lined up in Norway can count themselves lucky, as the country is consistently identified as one of the best countries in the world to work in.

 The majority of Norwegians are said to feel satisfied and secure in their job, while most workers believe they could find another job if they wanted to.
-A strong economy and welfare state has created an environment of trust, confidence and optimism within the labour force.
+A strong, mixed economy and welfare state have created an environment of trust, confidence and optimism within the labour force.

-Norway’s work culture is generally very supportive of employees and puts a strong emphasis on balancing the demands of one's work and home life.
+Norway’s work culture is generally supportive of employees and puts a strong emphasis on good work-life balance.
 A Norwegian boss may even be concerned that an employee is working too hard or too much.